orubel/Beapi-API-Framework/README.md

 ***
 ### Description
-The BeAPI Framework is a full featured reactive api framework providing FULL automation and simplification of api's for scale and speed providing an AVERAGE response time per API call of [0.3 - 0.27 milliseconds](https://www.flickr.com/photos/orubel/32194321787/in/dateposted-public/) (Google requires their calls to be UNDER 200 ms).
+The BeAPI Framework is a full featured reactive api framework providing FULL automation and simplification of api's for scale and speed providing an AVERAGE response time of [0.3 - 0.27 milliseconds per request](https://www.flickr.com/photos/orubel/32194321787/in/dateposted-public/) (Google requires their calls to be UNDER 200 ms).

 Some features include: